phcode-dev/docs/docs/03-editing-text.md

 import React from 'react';
 import VideoPlayer from '@site/src/components/Video/player';

-**Phoenix Code Editor** provides essential features for efficient text editing.
-This section covers the key features.
+This section provides an overview of the core text and code editing features in **Phoenix Code**.

 ---